powered by AFI

 User Ratings & Review

-"The Spirit Of St. Louis" is an excellent film about Charles Lindbergh's historic Trans-Atlantic flight from New York to Paris in 1927 that...
+"The Spirit of St. Louis" is an entertaining gripping film of Charles Lindbergh and the first transatlantic flight from New York to Paris in May...